RestartB/desktopmate-avatarinstall/README.md

 # Desktop Mate Avatar Loader Autoinstall
-Script / app that automatically installs [MelonLoader](https://github.com/LavaGang/MelonLoader) and the [Desktop Mate Avatar Loader mod](https://github.com/YusufOzmen01/desktopmate-custom-avatar-loader).
+Script that automatically installs [MelonLoader](https://github.com/LavaGang/MelonLoader) and the [Desktop Mate Avatar Loader mod](https://github.com/YusufOzmen01/desktopmate-custom-avatar-loader).

 ## Contributing
 Found a bug?
 Make an issue and I'll take a look.
 Want to add a feature or submit a bug fix?
 Simply make a pull request! :3